 The Alexander Technique has been scientifically studied and validated in a variety of fields, demonstrating its use and benefits for back and neck pain sufferers, hand surgeons challenged with uncomfortable positions for hours at a time, muscoloskeletar disorders in workers resulting from occupational demands, and postural coordination, to name just a few.

 One of the most interesting studies, a back pain study published by the British Medical Journal in 2008, showed a significant decrease in pain after just six Alexander Technique sessions:

 One to one lessons in the Alexander technique from registered teachers have long term benefits for patients with chronic back pain.
-Six lessons followed by exercise prescription were nearly as effective as 24 lessons.

 Here is a selection of studies, all published in peer-reviewed scientific journals or presented at conferences with peer-reviewed abstracts: